ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 {{I-D.huang-alto-mowie-for-network-aware-app}}, and
 {{I-D.yang-alto-deliver-functions-over-networks}}).

-With the Path Vector extension, an ALTO server can selectively reveal the CDNs and service edges that reside along the paths between different end hosts, together with their properties such as available Service Level Agreement (SLA) plans.
-Otherwise, the ALTO client may have to make multiple queries and potentially with the complete list of CDNs and/or service edges.
-While both approaches offer the same information, making multiple queries introduces larger delay and more overhead on both the ALTO server and the ALTO client.
+With the Path Vector extension, an ALTO Server can selectively reveal the CDNs and service edges that reside along the paths between different end hosts, together with their properties such as available Service Level Agreement (SLA) plans.
+Otherwise, the ALTO Client may have to make multiple queries and potentially with the complete list of CDNs and/or service edges.
+While both approaches offer the same information, making multiple queries introduces larger delay and more overhead on both the ALTO Server and the ALTO Client.